Hungry Healthy Happy

 • Add 600 g Chicken thighs on top.

-• Mix together 200 ml Chicken stock, 2 Garlic clove, 2 tablespoon Wholegrain mustard, 1 teaspoon Thyme, 1 teaspoon Dried oregano and 1 pinch Sea salt and black pepper.
+• Mix together 200 ml Chicken stock, 2 Garlic clove, 2 tablespoon Wholegrain mustard, 1 teaspoon Thyme, 1 teaspoon Dried oregano and 1 pinch Sea salt.
 Mix well and pour over the chicken and vegetables.

 • Cook on high for 4 hours.